 Step Three: Login To GameMaker Itself

-Free Licence Limitations
+Free Subscription Limitations

 - It does not permit you to create shareable executable copies of your game through targets other than "Opera GX"

-- It does not permit you to test using the higher-performance YoYo Compiler ("YYC").
+- It does not permit you to test using the higher-performance YoYo Compiler ("YYC")

-IMPORTANT: For users of Education "seat" accounts, if your admin/manager has not assigned a paid licence to your seat, your free licence is different in that it does have certain restrictions on the number of assets you can create in a single project and there is some GMS2 functionality you cannot use.
+IMPORTANT: For users of Education "seat" accounts, if your admin/manager has not assigned a paid licence to your seat, your free licence is different in that it does have certain restrictions on the number of assets you can create in a single project and there is some GameMaker functionality you cannot use.
 For full details, please see the following article: Education User Free Licence Limitations